Historical Sociology; Feminist Theory; Intersections of coloniality, empire, race, nation, gender and sexuality.

 Read More about Dr. Célleri

-At UMBC, Dr. Célleri teaches courses like Transnational Feminist Film and Gender, Human Rights, and Political Violence in Latin America, encouraging students to critically examine social justice issues across borders.
+At UMBC, Dr. Célleri teaches Introduction to GWST, Feminist Research Methodologies, Transnational Feminist Film, Indigenous and Decolonial Feminisms, as well as Gender, Human Rights, and Political Violence in Latin America, encouraging students to critically examine social justice issues across borders.
 Additionally, she is an affiliate faculty member of UMBC’s Language, Literacy & Culture Program and continues to engage with students and scholars.